-Venture capitalist Aileen Lee coined the term “unicorn” six years ago, describing U.S.-based software companies started since 2003 and valued at over USD 1 billion by public or private market investors.
-At the time, only 39 companies were qualified to join the so-called “Unicorn Club” (UC).
+Venture capitalist Aileen Lee coined the term “unicorn” six years ago, describing U.S.-based software companies that started after 2003 and were, at that time, valued at over USD 1 billion by public or private market investors.
+Back in 2013, only 39 companies were qualified to join the so-called “Unicorn Club” (UC).

-Since then, things have changed.
+Things have changed since then.
 The concept has become broader as 1) other countries do breed successful upstarts as well; 2) non-software private tech companies also grow and get funded fast; 3) date of founding is flexible as some firms are prone to hibernate.
 These shifts along with economic development and improvement in the field of private equity opened a door to newcomers, which joyfully entered the UC.

 Machine intelligence platform CBInsights keeps an eye on the majority of companies-UC members and, as of August 14, 2019, 391 enterprises from all around the world are on the list.
 EqualOcean prepared a series of articles covering key economic sectors comprising the largest number of such upstarts, and this one is about hardware producers.

 EqualOcean distinguishes five subindustries in the hardware sector: semiconductors (chips and microelectronics), robotics (industrial engineering and smart manufacturing), consumer electronics, data centers (IT hardware & real estate) and Internet of Things.